sharsulkar/H1B_LCA_outcome_prediction/templates/markdown/EDA.md

-## RECOMMENDATIONS FROM EXPLORATORY DATA ANALYSIS (EDA)
+## RECOMMENDATIONS FROM EXPLORATORY DATA ANALYSIS
 Below actionalble recommendations were derived after performing EDA on the training data.
 They are implemented in the preprocessing pipeline, which is discussed in detail in the next sections.
 The entire list of recommendations and observations for each source field is available here -    https://raw.githubusercontent.com/sharsulkar/H1B_LCA_outcome_prediction/main/reports/preprocessing_steps_observations.html
-### RECOMMENDATION FOR PREPROCESSING TASKS -
+### RECOMMENDATION FOR PREPROCESSING TASKS
 1. Reduce Dataframe space by using appropriate datatypes.
 Only import columns that are required.
 The list of these columns are available in the Github repository at ./data/processed/required_features.csv.
 2. The output class is unbalanced.
 Consider it during training, selecting evaluation metrics.